tdimitrov/tranqap/docs/cmd/targets.rst

 targets
 -------

-    targets

 This command has got two main purposes:

 -  To list all targets in the configuration file.
--  To check if PCAP files can be collected there.
+-  To check if PCAP files can be collected from these targets.

 Here is a sample output from the command.
-It is similar to the one in `Quick start <quickstart.md>`__ section, but here more details will be provided about each line:
+It is similar to the one in :doc:`../quickstart` section, but here more details will be provided about each line:

 ::